Printing in MCECS

-Color Printers: $0.25 /page face (no matter what colors are on the page, even just black and white)
+Color Printers: $0.50 per side of a page (no matter what colors are on the page, even just black and white)

-Duplexing Black & White printers will automatically print on two sides, and printing two-sided costs $0.02 per side.
+Duplexing Black & White printers will automatically print on two sides, and printing two-sided costs $0.16 per page.
 When in doubt, check your print settings.

 Your Print Quota is centralized for your convenience.
 The same quota is used for windows, unix, and linux accounts.

 The cost of your print job is automatically deducted from your Print Quota balance.
 Once you use up your $30/quarter “free” balance, you will need to have money put in your “paid” balance in order to continue printing.
 As you keep on printing, money will be deducted from your paid balance.
 Obtaining additional print credits (ie: adding to your paid quota) is described below.